Top 25 Questions About Turkish Citizenship by Investment — Answered for 2026

 No. There is no geographic restriction on where the qualifying property must be located.
 Properties across all Turkish cities and regions are eligible, provided they meet the valuation threshold and other documentation requirements.
 Istanbul remains the most popular choice due to liquidity, rental demand, and capital appreciation history.

 All payments must be made by bank transfer (havale/EFT) from your personal or company bank account — cash payments do not qualify.
 For off-plan properties, installment payments are acceptable provided the total contracted amount reaches $400,000 and is fully documented with bank transfer receipts.
-A useful resource for understanding payment infrastructure is our guide on opening a bank account in Turkey as a foreigner.
+A useful resource is our guide on opening a bank account in Turkey as a foreigner.

 Financial Considerations